ITE-ALIVE/.github/profile/README.md

 <br/>

 ## ✔️ Proposal
-ALIVE is a service that controls smart homes through a conversational interface.
-This enables users to control their home appliances as naturally as chatting with an intelligent assistant.
-Users can register devices directly or import them from compatible apps to create personalized chat rooms, allowing them to build a customized smart home environment.
+We propose AI-driven multi-chat system, ALIVE.
+ALIVE is a smart home solution that allows users to control appliances through everyday conversation.
+Users can register appliances and create chat rooms, allowing them to build a customized smart home environment.
+In chat rooms, users can freely communicate with their desired appliances using various interaction methods - from direct commands to indirect expressions, and even control multiple devices simultaneously.
 The core technology of ALIVE is an AI-based chat system powered by Large Language Models (LLM).
-This system accurately interprets natural language commands from users and tracks conversation context to determine the most appropriate device control solutions.
-Through dialogue state tracking technology, it precisely understands user intentions and develops optimized execution plans, providing a more intuitive and efficient smart home experience.
-Through the combination of AI-based control systems and user-friendly interfaces, ALIVE realizes a more adaptive and personalized smart home solution.
+ALIVE leverages dialogue state tracking technology to understand the context and user intent, providing a more intuitive and personalized smart home experience.
 <br/>
 <br/>